sqwiggle/sqwiggle-api-documentation/getting-started.md

 built-in HTTP features, like HTTP authentication and HTTP verbs, which can be understood by off-the-shelf HTTP clients.

+## Endpoints
+All API requests are made to https://api.sqwiggle.com/ and all requests are served over HTTPS.

+## Formats
 At this time the only response format support is JSON and as such is the default format returned by the API.